 5. CEREBROSPINAL MENINGITIS (CSM)

 5.1.
-In the reporting week, 1041 suspected Cerebrospinal Meningitis (CSM) cases with four laboratory confirmed cases and 50 deaths (CFR, 4.80%) were reported from 88 LGAs (16 States) compared with 11 suspected cases from nine LGAs (five States) during the same period in 2016.
+In the reporting week 22, 42 suspected Cerebrospinal Meningitis (CSM) cases with one laboratory confirmed case and one deaths (CFR, 2.56%) were reported from 22 LGAs (10 States) compared with one suspected case from Bukuru LGA (Benue States) at the same period in 2016.

 5.3.
 Between weeks 1 and 52, 2016, 831 suspected CSM cases with 43 laboratory confirmed cases and 33 deaths (CFR, 3.97%) were recorded from 154 LGAs (30 States and FCT) compared with 2,711 suspected cases and 131 deaths (CFR, 4.83%) from 170 LGAs (28 States and FCT) during the same period in 2015 (Figure 10)

 5.6.
-Confirmed cases are being treated at identified treatment centres in three States (Zamfara, Sokoto and Katsina) and necessary supportive management also instituted
+Confirmed cases are being treated at identified treatment centres in affected States (Zamfara, Sokoto, Katsina, Kebbi, Niger, Kano, Yobe and Jigawa) and necessary supportive management also instituted

 5.7.
 CSM National Emergency Operations Centre constituted at the Nigeria Centre for Disease Control

 5.8.
 Onsite support was earlier provided to Zamfara, Sokoto, Katsina, Kebbi, Kano, Yobe and Niger States by NCDC and partners

 5.9.
 Ongoing offsite support to States

 5.10.
 Intensive Surveillance is on-going in high risk States.